 The learning goal of this course is for participants to take-away key ideas to deploy proportionality, reasonableness and remedies in a strategy that supports the goals behind FRCP 1, that “they should be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action and proceeding.”

-This course will provide an author-guided overview and analysis of chapters nine and ten of EDI’s Federal Judges’ Guide to Discovery – “The Use of Advanced Technologies in Document Review” and “Forensics in Civil Litigation”.
+This course will provide an author-guided overview and analysis of chapter nine of EDI’s Federal Judges’ Guide to Discovery – “The Use of Advanced Technologies in Document Review”.